paulg44/running_log/README.md

 ## Next Steps

-- move the delete button to each log instead of having an input, so I can remove the ID from table
+- move the delete button to each log instead of having an input, so I can remove the ID from table ##DONE##
 - add more functionality to the search options and a sorting option, by distance etc
 - add a user log in so they can retrieve their personal logs ##DONE##
 - enter distance and time and have the pace calculated automatically